 By City Manager Marc Maxwell

-SAPUTO SEWER MAIN – The city has ordered materials for the project, and it will get underway this month.
+SAPUTO SEWER MAIN – This project is nearing completion.
+The Capital Construction Division has completed its work on the project.
+All that remains is for the contractor to bore under Interstate 30 and to connect to the existing system.
 This $750,000 sewer project is funded entirely by a grant from the Texas Department of Agriculture.
-The new sewer main will supplement an older undersized main.
+The new main will supplement an older undersized main.
 The path of the new main begins at Saputo and continues under the interstate.
 It then continues South for 3,500 feet before connecting to an existing trunk line.
 The new main has a 15-inch inch diameter.
 This grant is made possible because of a $50 million plant upgrade at Saputo and their cooperation with the Texas Department of Agriculture.
-Without their collaboration, this project would not have been possible.
+Without their cooperation this project would not have been possible.

-COLLEGE STREET – This will be the next project after the Saputo Sewer Line Project.
+COLLEGE STREET – This will be the next reconstruction project after the Saputo Sewer Line Project.

 REVENUES AND EXPENDITURES – Finance Director Lesa Smith will present a report of revenues and expenditures.